CCPM-IO/.github/CONTRIBUTING.md

 This section should be automatically filled in when linking a related issue in the PR description.

-# Contribution structure
+# Contribution

+## Signatures

+CCPM I/O expect team members to sign their code, which means that source code contributions are attributable to an individual's account on GitHub.
+To quote from The Pragmatic Programmer:

+> [Craftspeople] of an earlier age were proud to sign their work.
+You should be, too… People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.

+While some code will be proof-of-concept code, it should be of a form that inspires confidence.

+## Languages

+The CCPM I/O team most often write code for our analyses in Python or R. This allows everyone in the organization to know two languages and understand analytical code.

+## Linting

+A [linter](https://en.wikipedia.org/wiki/Lint_(software)) is a code analysis tool designed to analyze code and flag for programming errors, bugs and stylistic errors.
+These tools allow one to drastically improve their productivity when writing code for their research projects as stylistic errors and programming errors will automatically be covered through this setup.

+## Pre-commit

+CCPM I/O recommends the use of pre-commit with our repositories.
+Using pre-commit allows users to setup a "git hook" which can check for errors prior to committing changes with git.
+See [pre-commit installation documentation](https://pre-commit.com/#install) and individual repositories for their unique configurations and potential linting expectations.

+## Citing external code

+Code taken from elsewhere is properly acknowledged and compatible with the license.

 ## Branching vs. Forking

 For contributing code to a repository, there are two main strategies, cloning the repository and creating branches or forking the repository, creating branches, and creating PRs from the forked repository to the main repository.
-At the CCPM-IO, we use both conventions depending on the project type.
+At the CCPM I/O, we use both conventions depending on the project type.
 Generally, it is up to the personal preference of the developer which strategy to use, either is okay.
 However, some work will necessitate using one strategy over the other.

 ### Branching

-Several of the CCPM-IO maintained repositories have GitHub workflows, which use GitHub secrets defined in our CCPM repository.
+Several of the CCPM I/O maintained repositories have GitHub workflows, which use GitHub secrets defined in our CCPM repository.
 Pull requests from forked repositories are not given access to GitHub secrets.
 In this instance, branches must be made directly on the main repository.

 ### Forking

-Forks are necessitated in repositories where the CCPM-IO develops GitHub workflows themselves.
+Forks are necessitated in repositories where the CCPM I/O develops GitHub workflows themselves.
 Changes could not be made and compared against the main repository since the changes are what dictate the tests (GitHub actions).

 ## Branch deletion